Ryan Hunter-Reay: Race of Champions

 Hunter-Reay would return to the races in 2014 and would be the only representative of the Verizon IndyCar Series.
 In the team events Kurt Busch would be Hunter-Reay's teammate.
-Busch had been Hunter-Reay's teammate at Andretti Autosport for the 2014 2014 Indianapolis 500.
+Busch had been Hunter-Reay's teammate at Andretti Autosport for the 2014 Indianapolis 500.

 Personal life

 Marriage

-Hunter-Reay is married to ex-Champ Car World Series pit reporter, and off-road racing driver, Beccy Gordon, sister of former Champ Car World Series, NASCAR Sprint Cup Series and Verizon IndyCar Series driver and car owner Robby Gordon.
-Their son Ryden was born on December 28, 2012.
-They welcomed a second son Rocsen Indy Hunter-Reay in March 2015.
-Ryan and Beccy welcomed their third son Rhodes on September 14, 2016.
+Hunter-Reay is married to former Champ Car World Series pit reporter and off-road racing driver, Beccy Gordon, sister of former Champ Car, NASCAR Sprint Cup Series, and IndyCar Series driver and car owner Robby Gordon.
+Hunter-Reay has three children.

 Number 28

 Since the 2011 season Hunter-Reay's car number has been 28.
 The number 28 is meant to represent the estimated 28 million people that live with cancer.
 In 2009 Hunter-Reay's mother died of colon cancer.
 During the 2013 season Hunter-Reay, as the defending series champion, used number 1 as his car number.
-This would be the first time that a defending champion has used #1 in the Verizon IndyCar Series since Scott Dixon in 2004 (although Michael Andretti did use #1 in a one-off race during the 2006 season at the Indianapolis 500 due to the team winning the championship the previous season with Dan Wheldon).
+This would be the first time that a defending champion has used #1 in the IndyCar Series since Scott Dixon in 2004 (although Michael Andretti did use #1 in a one-off race during the 2006 season at the Indianapolis 500 due to the team winning the championship the previous season with Dan Wheldon).
 During the 2013 season a small 28 was placed inside of the 1.